roblatham00/data-structures/README.md

 Same trick.
 We maintain enough additional information in the standard red black tree to also offer ordered-statistics methods

+### compressed array
+what if you wanted to store ten billion items in memory?
+Traditionally, one would use an out-of-core approach, possibly with compression.
+Maybe we can keep everything in-core if we compress it.

+#### related work
+- growable arrays
+- compressed datatypes (but not in the way that databases do it: we're compressing the memory representation, not on-disk)

 ## Author